Karneades/Defensomania/README.md

 ## Card Deck

+__Future versions of Defensomania will use ATT&CK for additional attack events during the game and RE&CT for the activity cards instead of an internal IR activity list.__

 Defensomania uses two types of cards:
 [scenarios](cards/scenarios.tsv) and [activities](cards/activities.tsv).
 The
 scenario cards describe fictional security incidents and the activity cards